CarlosCE-dev/Stable-Diffusion-Image-Generator/README.md

 ## Installation

 #### Environment setup
-Before running the project you must configure your environments Copy the environments from the file `.env.example` and create a new file called `.env`.
+Before running the project you must configure your environments.
+Copy the environments from the file `.env.example` and create a new file called `.env`.
 Paste all the environments copied to the file `.env`.
 You can configure the following properties as you need: